etjump/documentation/docs/client/client_cvars.md

 ------------------------|:-------------:|-------------
 etj_speedShadow         | 0 or 1        | 0

-Draws shadow under speedometer 2.
+Toggles shadow under the ETJump speedometer.

 ---